malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * Bernacer, J. Murillo, J.I.
 (2014).
 The Aristotelian conception of habit and its contribution to human neuroscience.
 Front.
 Hum.
 Neurosci.
 8:883. doi: 10.3389/fnhum.2014.00883

+* Benjamin, A.S., Bjork, R.A., Schwartz, B.L.
+(1998).
+The mismeasure of memory: When retrieval fluency is misleading as a metamnemonic index.
+Journal of Experimental Psychology: General, 127 (1), pp. 55-68

 * Birch, J., Ginsburg, S., Jablonka, E. (2020).
 Unlimited associative learning and the origins of consciousness: a primer and some predictions.
 Biol Philos, 35:56.

 * Block, N. (1995).
 On a confusion about a function of consciousness.
 Behavioral and Brain Sciences, 18(2), 227–247. https://doi.org/10.1017/S0140525X00038188.
 [Full Text](https://www.researchgate.net/publication/28762323_On_A_Confusion_About_a_Function_of_Consciousness).